featured image - how to sell a property

 Understanding Your Property Portfolio

-Before you sell your property portfolio, it’s important to have a clear understanding of what you own.
-Take stock of all the properties in your portfolio, including their locations, types, sizes, and condition.
+Before you sell your property portfolio, clearly understand what you own.
+Take stock of all the properties in your portfolio, including their locations, types, sizes, and conditions.
 This information will help you determine the value of your portfolio and set a realistic price.

-Next, evaluate the rental (yield) income and expenses associated with each property.
-This information will be useful to many landlords looking to buy, they will want to know the potential returns on their investment.
+Next, evaluate rental (yield) income and expenses associated with each property.
+This information will be useful to many landlords looking to buy properties, they will want to know the potential returns on their investment.

 It’s also important to consider any outstanding (e.g. buy to lets) mortgages or loans on the properties.
 Determine the amount owed on each property and whether you can pay off the loans before even selling individual properties.
 Alternatively, you can factor the outstanding loans into the sale price and work with the buyer to assume the loans.